iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> The doctor is great.
+Everything else is lousy.
+Inability to communicate with doctor, tech support is lousy, poor customer service.
+I wish someone with power to change process and improve software would contact me.
+Its got a ways to go.<br> :date: __2021-02-12 22:27:22__

+> The doctors etc available are great but you cannot contact them if you have questions or need immediate assistance with a prescription they prescribed.
+Support said they would call within a few hours but it has been days.
+Edit: reached customer service, they were so inept they forgot what I was talking about and reissued a prescription in error that I know have to call the pharmacy to cancel.
+They refuse to acknowledge that their automatic reply system is flawed and dangerous.
+Don't use this app<br> :date: __2021-02-08 04:26:32__

+> Crazy expensive<br> :date: __2021-02-07 13:55:25__

 > Just a shame.<br> :date: __2021-02-05 19:42:28__

 > horrible absolutely the worst I've ever do not waste your money! something like this should be offered to everybody not just a selected few people that have money!
 If you have Medicare or Medicaid Dr Phil Does Not care who are considered poor and you don't qualify for this app. just an FYI: you see how he really wants to help people.
 Help the people who need it instead of making more money care about the less fortunate...
 Sincerely, Paralyzed/Quadriplegic<br> :date: __2021-02-01 22:51:20__